 Study Tips

-JEE Main 2026: Complete Guide to Exam Dates, Registration & Application Process
+JEE Main 2026: Official Exam Date, Syllabus & Registration Application Form

-Quick Summary: The National Testing Agency (NTA) conducts the Joint Entrance Examination (JEE) Main for admission to undergraduate engineering programs (B.E./B.Tech), architecture (B.Arch), and planning (B.Planning) courses at prestigious institutions including IITs, NITs, IIITs, and other government-funded technical institutes across India.
-JEE Main 2026 will be held in two sessions: Session 1 from January 21-30, 2026, and Session 2 from April 1-10, 2026.
+Quick Summary: The National Testing Agency (NTA) conducts the JEE Main 2026 examination for admission to premier undergraduate engineering programs (B.E./B.Tech), architecture (B.Arch), and planning (B.Planning) courses at top institutions like IITs, NITs, and IIITs across India.
+Securing your spot begins with knowing the exact jee main 2026 exam date.
+Session 1 runs from January 21-30, 2026, and Session 2 is scheduled for April 1-10, 2026.
+This comprehensive guide covers the critical jee main 2026 syllabus, step-by-step jee main 2026 registration guidelines, and exactly how to successfully complete your jee main 2026 application form without errors.

 ⚠ Important Update: JEE Main 2026 Session 1 registration has been completed (October 31 - November 27, 2025).
 Session 2 registration is expected to begin in February 2026.